Bari Weiss: Views

 Weiss has expressed support for Israel and Zionism in her columns.
-When writer Andrew Sullivan described her as an "unhinged Zionist", she responded that she "happily plead[s] guilty as charged".

-In 2018, she said she believed the sexual assault allegations against U.S. Supreme Court justice nominee Brett Kavanaugh but questioned whether they should disqualify him from serving on the Supreme Court, because he was 17 when he allegedly assaulted Christine Blasey Ford.
-After backlash in the press, Weiss conceded that her sound bite was glib and simplistic, and said instead that Kavanaugh's "rage-filled behavior" before the Senate Judiciary Committee should have disqualified him.

-After the Tree of Life synagogue massacre in Squirrel Hill, Pittsburgh, Weiss was a guest on Real Time with Bill Maher in early November 2018.
-She said of American Jews who support President Donald Trump: I hope this week that American Jews have woken up to the price of that bargain: They have traded policies that they like for the values that have sustained the Jewish people—and frankly, this country—forever: Welcoming the stranger; dignity for all human beings; equality under the law; respect for dissent; love of truth.
-In 2019, The Jerusalem Post named Weiss the seventh most influential Jew in the world.

-In January 2022, Weiss was criticized by a doctor appearing on CNN for saying on the late-night talk show Real Time with Bill Maher that COVID-19 pandemic restrictions had resulted in mental health issues and that as a result she was "done with COVID".
+When writer Andrew Sullivan called her an "unhinged Zionist", she responded that she "happily plead[ed] guilty as charged".
+In 2018, she said she believed the sexual assault allegations against U.S. Supreme Court nominee Brett Kavanaugh but questioned whether they should disqualify him from serving on the Court, given that he was 17 at the time of his alleged assault of Christine Blasey Ford.
+After criticism in the press, Weiss conceded that her initial remarks were glib and simplistic, and said that Kavanaugh's "rage-filled behavior" before the Senate Judiciary Committee should have disqualified him.
+After the Tree of Life synagogue massacre in Squirrel Hill, Pittsburgh, Weiss appeared on Real Time with Bill Maher in November 2018.
+She said of American Jews who supported President Donald Trump:I hope this week that American Jews have woken up to the price of that bargain: They have traded policies that they like for the values that have sustained the Jewish people—and frankly, this country—forever: Welcoming the stranger; dignity for all human beings; equality under the law; respect for dissent; love of truth.
+In January 2022, Weiss was criticized by a physician appearing on CNN after she said on Real Time with Bill Maher that COVID-19 pandemic restrictions had caused mental health harm and that she was "done with COVID".

-As of 2024, Weiss had visited Israel over 15 times, including after the October 7 attacks, and compared pro-Israel social media commentators to former Soviet refusenik Natan Sharansky, whose years in prison made him an icon of the movement to free Jews from the Soviet Union.
-In 2024, Weiss was featured in the documentary films October 8 and Tragic Awakening, both of which depict pro-Palestinian sentiment following the October 7 attacks as antisemitic.
+As of 2024, Weiss had visited Israel more than 15 times, including after the October 7 attacks, and compared pro-Israel social media commentators to former Soviet refusenik Natan Sharansky, whose years of imprisonment made him an icon of the movement to free Jews from the Soviet Union.
+In 2024, the documentary films October 8 and Tragic Awakening featured remarks by Weiss and others about an increase in antisemitism in the U.S. and worldwide.

 Personal life

-Weiss prefers not to label her sexual orientation.
-She has said that although she was once married to a man, she is mostly attracted to women.
-While attending Columbia University, she had an on-and-off relationship with comedian Kate McKinnon.
-Weiss also dated Ariel Beery, with whom she co-founded Columbians for Academic Freedom.
+While attending Columbia University, Weiss had an on-and-off relationship with comedian Kate McKinnon.
+She also dated Ariel Beery, with whom she co-founded Columbians for Academic Freedom.
 From 2013 to 2016, Weiss was married to environmental engineer Jason Kass.
-Since 2018, she has been in a relationship with Nellie Bowles, a former tech reporter for The New York Times.
+Since 2018, she has been in a relationship with Nellie Bowles, a former technology reporter for The New York Times.
 They have since married and have two children.
+Weiss has said Bowles is their daughter's biological mother.